When You Are Allowed to Cancel a Sale Under the Federal Trade Commission's Cooling Off Rule

-There are only certain situations where you can change your mind and cancel a purchase
+There are only a limited number of situations where you can change your mind and cancel a purchase

-Some types of sales cannot be cancelled even if they do occur in locations normally covered by the Rule.
-The Cooling-Off Rule does not cover sales that:
+Some types of sales cannot be cancelled even if they do occur in locations normally covered by the Cooling-Off Rule.
+Examples include:

 - are under $25;

-- are for goods or services not primarily intended for personal, family or household purposes.
-(The Rule applies to courses of instruction or training.)
+- are for goods or services not primarily intended for personal, family or household purposes;

 - are made entirely by mail or telephone;

 - are the result of prior negotiations at the seller's permanent business location where the goods are sold regularly;

 - are needed to meet an emergency (e.g. pest infestations);